Doctor of Physical Therapy (CUAA)

 Our Vision:

-The Physical Therapy Program will be known as providing a program of study that blends learning methodologies to create a dynamic Interprofessional Patient-Centered Learning curriculum.
+The Physical Therapy Program will be known as providing a program of study that blends learning methodologies to create a dynamic Interprofessional patient-centered learning curriculum.
 This unique curriculum prepares graduates for a vocation as compassionate, confident, and active professional members of the healthcare team, who are capable of managing health and wellness together with the complex issues of disease.

 Accreditation:

-Effective April 25, 2023, Concordia University Ann Arbor has been granted Candidate for Accreditation status by the Commission on Accreditation in Physical Therapy Education (3030 Potomac Ave., Suite 100, Alexandria, Virginia 22305-3085; phone: 703-706-3245; email: accreditation@apta.org).
-If needing to contact the program/institution directly, please call (734) 995-7431 or email hailey.waryas@cuaa.edu.
+Concordia University Ann Arbor Doctorate of Physical Therapy Program at Concordia University Ann Arbor is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 3030 Potomac Ave., Suite 100, Alexandria, Virginia 22305-3085; telephone: 703-706-3245; email: accreditation@apta.org; website: https://www.capteonline.org.
+If needing to contact the program/institution directly, please call 734-995-7431 or email physical.therapy@cuaa.edu.

 General Information: